tpugliese/nba_elo_project/README.md

 #### Caveats:
 * Unlike the Home-court queries, we don't supress the Global games because Playoff games all take place in Franchise areans.
+* The `ELSE` condition yields the `'Equal'` value, but it was unlikely for two teams to have the _exact_ same Elo rating, so none existed to suppress.

 ## Reference Links
 ### 538 ELO Repo: